doncadavona/ionic-2-kitchen-sink/README.md

 # Ionic 2 Kitchen Sink
-An Ionic 2 demo app with all the components
+An Ionic 2 demo app with all the components.

-There is nothing to see yet.
-Expect to see components added in just a few days!
+There is nothing much to see yet.
+Expect components added in a few days!

 ## Components